What Is A Product's Afterlife? Why We Need To Think About Formula Waste & Not Just Packaging

 There are three that eco-advocates warn most about:

-- Cyclic silicones: Silicones are hydrophobic (meaning they repel water) and have been shown to bioaccumulate in waterways.
+- Cyclic silicones: Silicones are hydrophobic (meaning they repel water) and have been shown to bioaccumulate in waterways1.
 They're very popular in hair and body care.
 Notably, they're in a lot of wash-off products, which is particularly troublesome since these can be a waterway pollutant.
 Examples are cyclotetrasiloxane (D4), cyclopentasiloxane (D5), cyclohexasiloxane (D6), and cyclomethicone.

 - PFAS, or per- and polyfluoroalkyl substances, or fluorinated ingredients: Commonly called "forever chemicals," these do exactly as their moniker suggests—they do not break down.
 Historically used to coat scratch-resistant pans and the like, they're also used in cosmetics.
 While they are being "phased out" by the industry, research shows they're still very much in use, especially in long-wear and waterproof formulas (even if they weren't listed on the ingredient list—yikes).
 Look out for mascaras, lip lacquers, hair sprays, and styling gels.

 - Petrochemical polymers.
 These are very large molecules made from petrochemicals, like petroleum.
 (From an environmental standpoint, this is problematic in and of itself.)
 And while there's no set definition of microplastics, some argue that these should fall into the category.
-As we know from ample research, microplastics in our waterways are a huge issue—even in our drinking water.
+As we know from ample research, microplastics in our waterways are a huge issue—even in our drinking water2.
 These are sometimes called petrolatum-based products, petroleum jelly, mineral oils, and PEGs and are found in a wide range of formulas like balms, lotions, washes, makeup, lip products, and so on.

 So those are the primary offenders—now allow us to explain what happens after they circle the drain.
 Or rather allow Patrick Foley, Ph.D., founder and chief innovation officer of the cosmetic innovators P2 Science, to explain.
-He says that "when everything goes right, this is what it looks like: After it goes down the drain, if the ingredient is not biodegradable, it will eventually travel to a water treatment plant where it's filtered and digested by activated sludge treatment, activated carbon, or some other filtration method.
+He says that "when everything goes right, this is what it looks like: After it goes down the drain, if the ingredient is not biodegradable, it will eventually travel to a water treatment plant where it's filtered and digested by activated sludge treatment, activated carbon, or some other filtration method3.
 This is what happens in many places across the country."

 But it's not the case for everyone, nor in all parts of the world.
 "If you don't have a water treatment facility as part of this process—[such as if you live in areas of the country or world] that has a septic tank, or there's no facility at the end of the line—all this is released into the environment," he says.
 Additionally, even if you do have a treatment plant, not all of these ingredients are adequately caught in the process depending on how modern the filtration system is.